 Ball State’s Emerging Media Initiative (EMI) is an investment of more than $20 million focused on our historic strengths.
 The initiative, funded through institutional and new private resources, has four components: leadership and sustainability, faculty and research, student opportunities, and engagement and economic development.

 "We asked ourselves, ‘What strengths can we leverage to do our part to advance Indiana’s economy?’
-Our answer is emerging media," says President Jo Ann M. Gora.
+Our answer is emerging media," said President Emerita Jo Ann M. Gora.
 "The Emerging Media Initiative is an obvious next step for the entrepreneurial university.
 Hoosiers can expect the same accountability and results from EMI that have been come to be synonymous with Ball State through successes like the Inaugural Scholars, immersive learning, and Building Better Communities."

 Leadership and Sustainability

 The initiative is led by David Ferguson, associate vice president for emerging media.
 Ferguson is also the director of the Center for Media Design (CMD), funded by two $20 million grants from Lilly Endowment Inc. CMD is widely recognized for leadership in applied research, interdisciplinary projects in digital media design, digital content development, and media use research.